stdiogamejam/2017STDIOGameJam/darius/cryptopuzzle/readme.txt

 Solve a substitution cipher.
+Tested in Python 2 and 3.

 Sample run:

     $ python cryptopuzzle.py
     Enter the encrypted puzzle, followed by a line with only a period ('.') to mark the end: